 A candidate who fails in the research project shall be allowed to revise it and re-submit it for examination within three months.

-A candidate who fails in the resubmission of the project shall on the recommendation of the Institute Board and approval by Senate be discontinued.
+A candidate who fails in the resubmission of the project shall on the recommendation of the Department Board and approval by Senate be discontinued.

 A candidate who has successfully completed 12 core and 2 units of equivalent research project within the prescribed period shall be awarded a Postgraduate Diploma in International Relations.